LinuzJ/quiz-app/README.md

 After configuring the database the app can be run locally with the command: deno run --allow-net --allow-read --allow-env --allow-write --unstable run-locally.js

+The working demo can be found at https://quiz-app--demo.herokuapp.com/!

 Enjoy!